OlivierGeorgeon/osoyoo/docs/overview/Part_5_Easy_to_Read_Integration_with_LLM.md

 <h2 style="font-size: 24px;">The PetitCat Project </h2>

-The "Easy-to-Read Overview" of the project is divided into five parts:
+The "Easy-to-Read Overview" of the project is divided into a number of parts:

 **Part I:** The Basics: Assembly, Software and Using

 **Part II:** Modifying the Robot Car for Python Control

-**Part III:** Active Inference of the Robot Car
+**Part III:** Interfacing your Python Code with the PetitCat Project

+**Part IV:** Modifying the C/C++ for your Selected Robotic Embodiment

-**Part IV:** Integration of PetitCat with a Causal Cognitive Architecture
+**Part V:** Integration of PetitCat with a Causal Cognitive Architecture

-**Part V:** Integration of PetitCat with a Large Language Model
+**Part VI:** Integration of PetitCat with a Large Language Model

+**Part VII:** Active Inference of the Robot Car

 The PetitCat documentation is written so that anyone with a basic education can read it and understand it.
 Having a deeper breadth of knowledge in software development, AI, or cognitive science, can, of course, allow greater appreciation for certain aspects of the project.